AgneteSteine/agnetesteine.github.io/_posts/2020-04-20-what-makes-a-good-book-cover.markdown

 Last but not least, **lure** and **identity** play important roles in making a book cover good.
 A part from inspiring allegorical narratives and telling the category, covers should also strive to attract interest and communicate the identity of the book and content.
 As Marco Sonzogni says, the cover should emphasize ‘the special qualities and individual imaginative space of the book (2011, p.
 16).
 Without it, you lose the essential essence.

 In whatever form they appear one thing is certain.
-The cover of the book matters.
-It is a vital part in both selling the book and telling the story.
+The covers of books matters.
+It is a vital part in both selling the books and telling the stories.

 As Alexis Weedon says: